webhintio/hint/docs/user-guide/rules/strict-transport-security.md

 HTTP and automatically convert all attempts to HTTPS requests instead.

-Notably, to prevent the `Strict-Transport-Security` header from being stripped by the attacker on the user's first visit, major browsers include a "pre-loaded" list of sites that must be loaded via HTTPS.
+Notably, to prevent the `Strict-Transport-Security` header from being stripped by the attacker on the user’s first visit, major browsers include a "pre-loaded" list of sites that must be loaded via HTTPS.
 You can submit your domain name in the [online form][preload form] to be included in the list.
 After being included, browsers will never be